 MIM numbers should be listed in the text, but not in the abstract, after the first mention of all disorders and genes, but not proteins.
 Example: adrenal hypoplasia congenita (AHC [MIM: 300200]).
 In the Web Resources section, only the URL for the OMIM database, but not any individual MIM numbers, should be noted.
 Our preferred website listing is as follows: OMIM, http://www.omim.org/.

-Please review the below specifications of each article type and the required article lengths, illustrations and table limits, and references counts.
+Please also review the below article type specifications including the required article lengths, illustrations and table limits, and references counts.
 The word count excludes the title page, abstract, tables, acknowledgements and contributions, and references.
 Manuscripts should be as succinct as possible.

 Original research represents a substantial body of laboratory or clinical work.